sayanee/angularjs-pdf/readme.md

 - show progress percentage of loading pdf
 - dynamically change the pdf url
 - support retina canvas
+- set authorization or http headers

 ## Getting Started

-1. install or copy over the file `dist/angular-pdf.min.js` or `dist/angular-pdf.js`
+1. Install or copy over the file `dist/angular-pdf.min.js` or `dist/angular-pdf.js`

     ```shell
     bower install angular-pdf
     ```
-- include the path to the directive file in `index.html`
+- Include the path to the directive file in `index.html`

     ```html
     <script src="js/vendor/angular-pdf/dist/angular-pdf.js"></script>
     ```
-- include the directive as a dependency when defining the angular app:
+- Include the directive as a dependency when defining the angular app:

     ```js
     var app = angular.module('App', ['pdf']);
     ```
-- include the directive with the attribute path to the partial under a controller
+- Include the directive with the attribute path to the partial under a controller

     ```html
     <div class="wrapper" ng-controller="DocCtrl">